Looking to mix up the menu at your next cookout?

-This leads us to believe that construction is low-quality… And if you don’t cover this grill after each and every use, there’s a good chance it’ll quickly rust through.
+This leads us to believe that build quality is low… And if you don’t cover this grill after each and every use, there’s a good chance it’ll quickly rust through.

 It’s a similar story for the interior.
 The grill grates are made of porcelain coated steel, which is known to chip easily, and invite rust.

-The Z Grills 450B is covered under a three year warranty.
+The Z Grill 450B is covered under a three year warranty.